haxtheweb/edtechjoker/draft-outline.md

 - Go to TA's office hours (Thurs & Fri this week)
 - DM me or the TA with **specific questions** you have have how to do **specific things**

-## Activity 2 recap
+## Activity 2 (quickly)
-- working together (someone "drives" and someone is co-pilot) combine your code into 1 pen so that both work
+- working together (someone "drives" and someone is co-pilot) combine your code into 1 pen so that both work (copy and paste both into 1 repo)
 - all your JS functions that add and remove cards should work for their respective items
-- If you did this Tuesday, DM me your repo so I can share with the class
-- If this was easy, why was it easy?
-- If it was hard, why was it hard?
+- Post to the thread on discord what it looks like so we can look.
+If they break, that's not a concern, I want you to smash them together via all code (css, html, and JS) in 1 codepen

 ## Task while I run through the deck
 - Make sure you have a Github and Vercel.com account